Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "I’ll do that."

-Daar duck-nodded, and ambled away into the dark, leaving Michael feeling…he wasn’t sure what he felt.
+Daar duck-nodded, and ambled away into the dark, leaving Michael feeling... he wasn’t sure what he felt.
 What the fuck did being human have to do with anything?
 There were nukes and shit in this war.
 Hundreds of humans were already dead.
-It was a spit in the ocean next to the uncountable millions of dead Gaoians, but…
+It was a spit in the ocean next to the uncountable millions of dead Gaoians, but...

 He put the thought aside and did as the Great Father had suggested.
 If nothing else, he’d face tomorrow well-rested and with a full belly.